Frequently Asked Questions

 • Room darkening window shades on all windows

-Shower curtains are provided in single, shared and community bathrooms; Students in rooms with single or shared baths (Crever, Forrest, Rich, Williams) are welcome to personalize the bathroom by bringing their own shower curtain - and bath mats.
+Shower curtains are provided in single, shared, and community bathrooms; Students in residence halls with single or shared baths (Crever, Forrest, Rich, Williams) or Apartments/Commons are welcome to personalize the bathroom by bringing their own shower curtain - and bath mats.
 Note: the College does not provide bath mats and the curtain provided by the College must be replaced when the room is vacated.

-All furniture that the College provides must be intact and in the room when a student checks out.
-If a chair or bed frame is removed or disassembled to accommodate personal furniture at the beginning of a semester/year, it must be reassembled and replaced when the student leaves campus.
-College staff will not bunk or un-bunk beds for residents, however, students wishing to bunk their beds should be able to find "bunk pins" in their desk/dresser drawers or may pick them up in the Residential Life Office.
+All furniture that the College provides must be intact and assembled in the room when a student checks out.
+If a chair or bed frame is removed or disassembled to accommodate personal furniture, it must be reassembled and replaced when the student leaves campus.
+College staff will not bunk or un-bunk beds for residents, however, students wishing to bunk their beds may pick up "bunk pins" from the Residential Life Office.

 What should I bring or not bring to my campus residence?

-In general, you should bring some or all of the following: items that you need on a day-to-day basis, academic support materials and things that are personally important to you.
-Other things you may want to have that the College does not provide in campus residences are somewhat up to personal preference.
+In general, students should bring some or all of the following: items that are needed on a day-to-day basis, academic support materials, and things that are personally important.
+Other things students may want to have that the College does not provide in campus residences are somewhat up to personal preference.
 We get a lot of questions about what students may bring in terms of electrical items.
-While most electrical items you use at home are suitable for use on campus, some items or duplicates of items in residences are prohibited.
-In addition to prohibited electrical items, there are other items that you should not bring to your campus residence.
-Prohibited items will be confiscated by College staff.
+While most electrical items that are used at home are suitable for use on campus, some items or duplicates of items in residences are prohibited.
+In addition to prohibited electrical items, there are other items that should not be brought to a campus residence.
+Prohibited items will be confiscated by College staff and disciplinary action may result.

-For your convenience and to make your shopping/packing easier we’ve compiled a list of items you might want/need to bring to campus.
-Please note, this list is not a comprehensive OR a must have list but simply suggestions.
-Remember also, that the College is not in an isolated area and there are plenty of places for you to pick up anything you may forget or find that you need after you arrive.
-Please see the last page of this list for items you should NOT bring to campus.
+To make shopping/packing easier we've compiled a list of items students might want/need to bring to campus.
+Please note, this list is not a comprehensive OR a must-have list but simply suggestions.
+Remember also, that the College is not in an isolated area and there are plenty of places to pick up forgotten items.
+Please see the last page of this list for items students should NOT bring to campus.

 Do I need to purchase extra long sheets for my bed?

 Beds in our campus residences have 46x80 twin mattresses.
 Extra-long sheets will fit on these mattresses.
-Residential Life has found a convenient, affordable way to ensure you have sheets that will fit the extra-long mattresses through the Residence Hall Linens program.
-Students will receive information in summer mailings about this program or you may find information on the RHL website www.rhl.org/lyc.
+Residential Life has found a convenient, affordable way to ensure that students have sheets that will fit the extra-long mattresses through the Residence Hall Linens program.
+Students will receive information in summer mailings about this program.
+Information is also available on the Residence Hall Linens website.
 Proceeds from this program go to Residential Life Office and are used for programming in our campus residences.

 Can I bring a loft?

-The College does not provide, rent or sell loft beds, however you may bring a loft bed for your residence hall room.
+With the exception of select rooms on campus (Crever, Rich, and Wesley Halls), the College does not provide loft beds, however, students may bring a loft bed for their residence hall room.
+Loft beds are not permitted in Asbury and Skeath Halls.
 Loft beds are not permitted in apartment units but are permitted in The Commons.
 Click here for our complete Loft policy.

 Can I bring a refrigerator?
 What about a microwave?

-Each student room is allowed to have one compact refrigerator no greater than 200 watts or 1.1 amps.
-Each room/apartment is permitted to have one microwave that is no greater than 1.0 cubic feet or 1050 kilowatts.
+Each student room is allowed to have one compact refrigerator no greater than 200 watts or 1.3 amps.
+Each room/apartment is permitted to have one microwave that is no greater than 1.0 cubic feet or 1050 watts.
+You will need to check the specifications of specific models or with the manufacture to be sure your chosen appliance meets these requirements.

 What services does the College provide in my residence hall/room?

 Cleaning.
-Cleaning services for community, shared & private bathrooms and common areas (lounges, hallways, laundry rooms.)
-Trash removal from commons areas (trash/recycle rooms, lounges, bathrooms.)
-Residents are responsible for cleaning and emptying trash in their rooms and placing in the proper receptacles in a designated trash/recycle room located in each hall.
-Receptacles are labeled accordingly.
+The College provides cleaning services for the community, shared & private bathrooms, and common areas (lounges, hallways, laundry rooms), and trash removal from common areas (trash/recycle rooms, lounges, bathrooms.)
+Residents are responsible for cleaning and emptying trash from their rooms and placing it in the proper receptacles in a designated trash/recycle room located in each hall.

 Maintenance.
 Maintenance services are provided in the Residence Halls.
-Residents are responsible for reporting any emergency issues to Safety & Security and for submitting routine maintenance requests through Web Advisor.
+Residents are responsible for reporting any emergency issues to Public Safety and for submitting routine maintenance or repair requests through the online work request form.

 Appliances/Furniture.
 The College does not provide refrigerators or microwaves in Residence Halls (except in some community lounge/kitchen areas.)
-Loft bed units are not provided but are allowed in Residence Hall rooms.
-Please consult the Loft Policy for regulations regarding lofts.
 Most beds are bunkable with pins that can be found in the room or obtained from the Office of Residential Life.
-(Note: College staff will not bunk or unbunk the beds and will not store any bed parts that are not used in the loft.)
+(Note: College staff will not bunk or unbunk the beds and will not store any bed parts that are not used in a loft.)

 Where can I do my laundry?

-Each residence hall is equipped with "card operated" washers and dryers located in a designated laundry room.
-Apartment/Commons residents have access to a centrally located laundry area.
+Each residence hall is equipped with washers and dryers which are located in one or more laundry rooms.
+Apartment/Commons residents also have access to a centrally located laundry area.

-• If a resident uses all of the credit on the card, s/he is welcome to purchase additional credit to the card at the laundry card machine on the second floor of Wertz Hall.
+• If a resident uses all of the credit, s/he is welcome to add credit through the "Speed Queen app".

-• If a resident loses her/his laundry card it should be reported to the Office of Residential Life.
-Information regarding replacement will be provided when a card is reported lost.
-If a resident’s laundry card has credit left over at the end of the spring semester, that credit is not carried over to the academic year.
+• If a resident's laundry account has credit left over at the end of the spring semester, that credit is NOT carried over to the next academic year.

 How do I get connected to the campus computer network, ResNet?

-Resident students can access any Internet based resource from his/her room on a 24 hour a day, 7 day a week basis via the Ethernet network after joining the Residential Networking Program (ResNet).
+Resident students can access any Internet-based resource from his/her room on a 24 hour a day, 7 days a week basis via the Ethernet network after joining the Residential Networking Program (ResNet).
 Residents may join the ResNet program by following the steps as outlined in the ITS website under ResNet Access.
 Questions about residential computing should be directed to ITS, (570) 321-4150.

-No, the College offers long distance service and billing through the student account.
-To request this service, contact the Office of Telecommunications.
+No, the College offers phone service and billing through the student account.
+For information regarding this service, see Office of Telecommunications.

 How can I hang posters and pictures on my walls?